brunozrk/brunozrk.github.io/_posts/2019-08-05-building-faceted-search-with-elasticsearch-for-e-commerce-part-2.md

 ## Conclusion

 Now we solved our problems, if a new property must be added, it will just be a new object in array and the query won't change.
-And now, it doesn't matter if the products has the same properties or not, it will work, all we need to do is index using `facet_name` and `facet_value.
+And now, it doesn't matter if the products has the same properties or not, it will work, all we need to do is index using `facet_name` and `facet_value`.

 We are good by now, but it is not enough, in the next chapter we will see how that query will be if the customer filters something.
 See you!